joereynolds/the-check-republic/README.md

 (In the future this will be a daemon)

 This will set `check-republic` running in the background.

+`check-republic` relies on "check" scripts having been written so it can report on them.
-There are some example checks which you can copy over.
+There are some examples you can copy from in this repo.
+They may not all work for you, just make sure you put them in `$XDG_CONFIG_HOME` (/home/you/.config/check-republic/checks/your-custom-check)

 ## Custom checks